adnanthedataanalyst/Logistic-Regression-predicting-Student-Dropout/README.md

 The dataset used in this analysis was collected from Kaggle, providing a diverse set of student information.
 This dataset includes variables such as demographics, academic performance, and socio-economic factors.

 1. **Data Source:**  [Kaggle dataset](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention).
+2. **Dataset Description: ** This dataset, collected by experts from the [VALORIZA Research Center and Polytechnic Institute of Portalegre](https://zenodo.org/records/5777340#.Y7FJotJBwUE), compiles information on students in diverse undergraduate degrees.
+It includes details from enrollment, such as academic path and socio-economic factors, as well as academic performance at the first and second semesters.
+The dataset is designed for building classification models to predict students' dropout and success at the end of the course duration.
-2. **Code Description Integration:** Integrating Dataset Column Descriptions and Categories from Damiieibikun's GitHub repository appendix, found [here](https://github.com/Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers).
+3. **Code Description Integration:** Integrating Dataset Column Descriptions and Categories from Damiieibikun's GitHub repository appendix, found [here](https://github.com/Damiieibikun/Student-s-Dropout-Prediction-using-Supervised-Machine-Learning-Classifiers).
 This repository provides the missing information regarding the categorical labels used in the dataset.

 ### Data Loading and Exploration